aytuncbeken/drbd-replication-with-loop-devices/README.md

 ansible-playbook -i hosts install.yml
 ```
 <br>
-After success full install, you can access to directory ( path given in the parameter **mount_point** ) in the first host.
+After success full install, you can access to directory, path given in the parameter *mount_point*, in the first host.